 Keeping track of donors is essential for nonprofits.
 It keeps the lines of communication open and helps you connect with your supporters.
-However, it’s a lot of information to manage well.
+It’s a lot of information to manage well.
 One of the best solutions for a nonprofit is a donor management software program.

 If you’re using a paper ledger, a spreadsheet, or other basic software to manage your donor information, it's beyond time for an upgrade.